NVIDIA-AI-IOT/GreenMachine/README.md

 **Run GreenMachine:**

 If you have a projector setup, you will need to calibrate GreenMachine.
-You only need to run this on the first run or if you move the camera or projector.
+You only need to run this initially or if you move the camera or projector.
+Make sure the lighting is dim enough for the projected QR codes to be detected properly.

 ```bash
 $ python Calibrate.py